MicrosoftDocs/power-platform/power-platform/admin/quickly-navigate-office-365-app-launcher.md

 1. Select your app.

 You're app will now be automatically pinned in the app launcher.
-To remove your app, select the **...** menu for the app and select **Unpin from launcher**.
+To remove an app, select the **...** menu for the app and select **Unpin from launcher**.

 > [!NOTE]
 >  Your apps will also be automatically pinned if you open your app from the global search bar or from  [office.com](https://office.com)